|

 Our commitment to the Peace Process itself has been most visible through the high level of financial support for the region.
 But recently we have also been able to play amore active role politically.

 I was asked by EU foreign ministers to travel to the region to meet all the parties concerned and to try to offer support in the search for an end to the violence.
 The rounds of talks I held in the region paved the way for participation by the European Union in the Sharm el-Sheikh summit, which allowed us for the first time to be actively involved in the search for a solution to the crisis.
 We worked closely at the summit with Kofi ANNAN, theUN Secretary-General, in an effort to contribute to a process which was on the brink of collapse.
 Violence and suffering continue.
 Nevertheless we are determined to work patiently behind the scenes to try to create a further breathing space.
 And over time, I hope we shall be able to help deliver a permanent solution.
 I have been nominated by ex-President CLINTON and UN Secretary General Kofi ANNAN to become a member of the fact-finding Commission set up in Sharm-el-Sheikh.
 I will continue to work in support of the search for peace in the Middle East; the European Union will continue to be fully engaged.
-In all these areas, and in particular in those areas close to the European Union, we are seeing the beginnings of a Common Foreign and Security Policy which is more visible, more coherent, and more efficient.
-There is plenty more to do.
-The road will be long.
-But we are heading in the right direction.

 Is the European willing to deliver a visible, coherent, and efficient foreign and security policy?
 Are we capable of doing so?
 And have we delivered in the course of the lastyear?